Piratechicken/portfolio-website/README.md

 ### Logo
 Penguin has a penguin.
 Conveniently, my usual avatar is also a bird - a cartoon sketch I did of our pet chicken, Pirate Chicken.
 This also reflects my personality (animals etc).
 To turn it into a logo I created paths in Photoshop and stroked them with a tapered brush.
 Then I gave it a black circle background.

+Original sketch:

 ![Pirate Chicken sketch](https://github.com/Simbidion/portfolio-website/blob/master/assets/img/piratechicken-sketch.jpg?raw=true "Pirate Chicken sketch")

+Sketch converted to paths and stroked:

 ![Pirate Chicken stroke](https://github.com/Simbidion/portfolio-website/blob/master/assets/img/piratechicken-stroke.png?raw=true "Pirate Chicken stroke")

+Final logo:

 ![Pirate Chicken logo](https://github.com/Simbidion/portfolio-website/blob/master/assets/img/pirateroundtrans.png?raw=true "Pirate Chicken logo")

 In keeping with the minimalist theme, the logo is only used one, in the footer.